dominiksalvet/risc63/doc/registers.md

 There are three types of architectural registers in RISC63:

-* A program counter (PC) is a unique register controlling the program flow.
+* A program counter is a unique register controlling the program flow.
-* A general purpose register (GPR) may be used as temporary data storage within the processor.
+* A general purpose register is used as temporary data storage within the processor.
-* A control register (CR) is an entry point to get or set the processor general behavior.
+* A control register is an entry point to get or set the processor general behavior.

 ## Program Counter